Previously, we have transferred the pattern to weavers cloth,

 You are making a row of little loops on the underneath side of the fabric.

 Do areas that are inside other areas first.

-So, I am going to punch the middles of the flowers before I punch the flower petals.
+So, punch the middles of the flowers before punching the flower petals.

 I also punched the corners when I had the correct color in the needle.